thosgood/this-weeks-finds/markdown/1-50/week21.md

 appeared in string theory).
 A nice review of this subject and their work on it will appear in a while:

-1) Knotted surfaces, braid movies, and beyond, by J. Scott Carter and
+1) "Knotted surfaces, braid movies, and beyond", by J. Scott Carter and
-M. Saito, to appear in Knots and Quantum Gravity, ed.
+M. Saito, to appear in _Knots and Quantum Gravity_, ed.
 John Baez, Oxford
 U. Press.

 but for the non-expert, a great way to get started is:

-2) How Surfaces Intersect in Space: An Introduction to Topology, by J.
+2) "How Surfaces Intersect in Space: An Introduction to Topology", by J.
 Scott Carter, World Scientific Press, Singapore 1993.

 You can tell this isn't a run-of-the-mill introductory topology book as